Anchormen/sql4es/README.md

    1. click 'Manage Drivers' in the bottom left corner
    2. click the blank document icon on the left to add a new driver
    3. Give the driver a descriptive name (sql4es for example)
-   4. point the Library to the sql4es jar file on your system
+   4. point the Library to the sql4es jar file on your system (found within the release directory of the project)
    5. set 'nl.anchormen.sql4es.jdbc.ESDriver' as the Classname
    6. set 'jdbc:sql4es://localhost:9300/index' as the sample URL
 4. Click 'Ok' to save the configuration